manfredsteyer/guest-writer/articles/2019-11-23-royderks-auth0-graphql-react.markdown

 }
 ```

-The response of this query will be the full list events, including its `title`, `date`, and the `name` of every attendant of the event.
+The response of this query will be the full list events, including its `title`, `date`, and the `attendants` of the event.
 This response will be in JSON and looks like the following:

 ```json
 {